-Dwelling values in Canberra show annual growth rate of 2.6% over the last 12 months (which is much lower in comparison to the peak annual growth rate seen in previous years) but still an improvement over other capital cities, such as Sydney, which experienced a decrease.
+Dwelling values in Canberra show annual growth rate of 3.0% over the last 12 months (which is much higher in comparison to the annual growth rate seen in the previous two years).

-Housing demand in Canberra is strong and steady and this is shown in the weekly rent and yields figures.
-Rentals yields are among the highest throughout the capital cities, with weekly rent sitting at $575 for houses and $450 for units.
-The gross rental yields currently are still climbing from previous years, with a fair jump of 4.3% for houses and 5.6% for units since July 2017.
+Housing demand in Canberra is still going strong and steady and this is shown in the weekly rent and yields figures.
+Rentals yields are among the highest throughout the capital cities, with weekly rent sitting at $510 for houses and $530 for units.
+The gross rental yields currently are still climbing from previous years, with a fair jump of 4.3% for houses and 5.8% for units as we move into 2020.

-The average number of days on the market for sale properties rose minimally with 46 days on the market being the average for June 2018 (slightly longer than the average of 40 days on the market in June 2017.)
+The average number of days on the market for sale properties decreased with 30 days on the market being the average (slightly less than the average of 34 days on the market this time last year.)